Under what conditions can one have access to the labour market in Romania?

 - The General Inspectorate for Immigration – issues the employment permit.

-- The Territorial Labor Inspectorates – provide oversight in labor relations and health & safety.
+- The Territorial Labor Inspectorates – provide oversight in labour relations and health & safety.